destinyae/basenames/README.md

     /// @notice Required implementation for compatibility with IDiscountValidator.
     ///
     /// @dev Each implementation will have unique requirements for the data necessary to perform
-    ///     a meaningul validation.
+    ///     a meaningful validation.
 Implementations must describe here how to pack relevant `validationData`.
     ///     Ex: `bytes validationData = abi.encode(bytes32 key, bytes32[] proof)`
     ///
     /// @param claimer the discount claimer's address.